Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Definition and properties of nucleon-to-meson and nucleon-to-photon TDA s

 In the second limiting case $\xi=0$ the ERBL-like domain shrinks to a single point and we are left with six DGLAP-like type I and II domains that form a regular hexagon in the barycentric coordinates, see the right panel of Fig.~\ref{Fig_Support_TDAs_Barycentric_special_cases}.

 In many cases it turns out to be convenient to switch to two independent momentum fraction variables instead of $x_i$ that are subject to the momentum conservation constraint $\sum_i x_i=2\xi$.
-A natural choice of independent variables is given by the so-called quark-diquark coordinates $(w_i; \, v_i)$ (there exist $3$ equivalent choices $i = 1,\, 2,\, 3$ of quark-diquark coordinates, depending on which pair of quark momenta is selected to constitute the momentum of a diquark): \be w_{i}=x_{i}-\xi; \ \ \ v_{i}=\frac{1}{2} \sum_{k, l=1}^{3} \varepsilon_{i k l} x_{k}, \ee where $\epsilon_{ikl}$ is the antisymmetric tensor ($\epsilon_{123}=1$).
+A natural choice of independent variables is given by the so-called quark--diquark coordinates $(w_i; \, v_i)$ (there exist $3$ equivalent choices $i = 1,\, 2,\, 3$ of quark--diquark coordinates, depending on which pair of quark momenta is selected to constitute the momentum of a diquark):